 We intend to use the net proceeds of this offering, if any, for our research, drug discovery and development programs and for other general corporate purposes.
-Expenses to be funded with the offering proceeds include costs of preclinical and clinical studies, the production of compounds for such studies and capital expenditures.
+Expenses to be funded with the offering proceeds include costs of preclinical and clinical studies, the production of compounds for these studies and capital expenditures.
 We have not identified precisely the amounts we plan to spend on each research, drug discovery and development program or the timing of such expenditures.
-Isis, however, currently plans that the proceeds, if any, will be used for product development, including clinical trials, preclinical studies, manufacturing scale-up and facilities and equipment acquisition.
-The remaining proceeds, if any, will be used to expand selected research activities and for general and administrative purposes.
+Isis, however, currently plans that the proceeds, if any, will be used to support our planned research and development efforts, including Phase III clinical trials of ISIS 3521 in non-small cell lung cancer, and other drugs in our clinical programs.
+The remaining proceeds, if any, will be used for general corporate purposes.
 The amounts actually expended for each purpose may vary significantly depending upon numerous factors, including the amount and timing of the proceeds from this offering, progress of our research, drug discovery and development programs, the results of preclinical and clinical studies, the timing of regulatory approvals, technological advances, determinations as to commercial potential of our compounds and the status of competitive products.
 In addition, expenditures will also depend upon the establishment of collaborative research arrangements with other companies, the availability of other financing and other factors.

 Other methods of financing our operations, including the acquisition of tenant improvements and capital equipment, such as mortgage or lease financing, may be used by us if available on attractive terms.
-In the past, Isis has made a practice of using lease financing for equipment purchases and intends to continue to do so in the future to the extent the terms of such financing remain commercially attractive.
-To the extent such financing is used, proceeds of this offering will be reallocated to working capital.
+In the past, we made a practice of using lease financing for equipment purchases and we intend to continue to do so in the future to the extent the terms of this type of financing remain commercially attractive.
+To the extent this type of financing is used, proceeds of this offering will be reallocated to working capital.

-Based upon our current operating plan, we believe that our available cash and existing sources of revenue and credit, together with the proceeds of this offering and interest earned thereon, will be adequate to satisfy our capital needs until at least the end of 2000.
+Based upon our current operating plan, we believe that our available cash and existing sources of revenue and credit, together with the proceeds of this offering, if any, and interest earned thereon, will be adequate to satisfy our capital needs for at least the next three years.

-Proceeds of this offering, if any, may also be used to acquire companies or products that complement the business of Isis.
+Proceeds of this offering, if any, may also be used to acquire companies or products that complement our business.
 We are not planning or negotiating any such transactions as of the date of this prospectus.